Azure-Samples/azure-sql-db-invoke-external-rest-endpoints/README.md

 ### [Azure Event Hubs](./azure-event-hubs.ipynb)

-The sample notebook contains samples on how to send messages to Event Hubs:
+The sample notebook contains samples on how to send messages to [Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about):

 - Send events using a SAS Token
 - Send events using a Managed Identity